 Candidates for the degree not in attendance for two calendar years will have their matriculation terminated.
 To reactivate their matriculation, these candidates must receive permission from the dean of the school.
-Such candidates, if readmitted, are required to meet all degree requirements within the five-year period from the beginning of the semester of matriculation.
+Such candidates, will need to reapply under the current admissions process and would be required to meet all current degree requirements within the five-year period from the beginning of the semester of matriculation.
 If this is not possible, the candidate may have to complete additional courses and current degree requirements.